Visit Norway’s epic Pulpit Rock as seen on Mission: Impossible – Fallout

 Setting the scene at Pulpit Rock

-The popular tourist hiking spot welcomes over 250,000 people a year and has now been made even more famous by its epic role in the new Mission Impossible film.
+One of the most spectacular places to visit in Norway, this popular tourist hiking spot welcomes over 250,000 people a year and has now been made even more famous by its epic role in the 2018 Mission Impossible film.

-In the movie, Tom Cruise dangles from the towering cliff face high above the majestic Lysefjorden fjord, in true Ethan Hunt style.
+In the movie, Tom Cruise dangles from the towering cliff face high above the majestic Lysefjord, in true Ethan Hunt style.
 The scenes were filmed over three days in November 2017, meaning Pulpit Rock was closed to the public for just over a week, with supplies being helicoptered in.

-While the dramatic scene is actually said to be set in India in the film (don’t worry, no spoilers), Preikestolen is somewhat one of the star locations of the movie and was even featured in the teaser trailer which first aired during this year’s Super Bowl in the US, as well as on Tom Cruise’s own Twitter page, where the actor gave us a taste of what to expect in the upcoming blockbuster.
+While the dramatic scene is actually said to be set in India in the film (don’t worry, no spoilers), Preikestolen is somewhat one of the star locations of the movie and was even featured in the teaser trailer which first aired during the 2018 Super Bowl in the US, as well as on Tom Cruise’s own Twitter page, where the actor gave us a taste of what to expect in the blockbuster.

 — Tom Cruise (@TomCruise) February 4, 2018

 The location became even more famous when a crowd of fans was treated to a unique cinematic experience right on the mountain itself.
-Two thousand people gathered in front of a giant screen on Pulpit Rock, ready to watch the pre-premiere of Mission: Impossible – Fallout.
+Around 2,000 people gathered in front of a giant screen on Pulpit Rock, ready to watch the pre-premiere of Mission: Impossible – Fallout.

 After the action-packed film ended, they began their 2am descent back down from the cliff, equipped with spotlights and head torches.